plagache/DSLR/README.md

 - [ ] need 98% accuracy
 - [x] Select % of each house examples and set as precision testing dataset

+- [ ] split data process and calculation in predict
+- [ ] unify data process of train and predict:
+    - [ ] robust scale with column name(q1,q2,q3,name)
+    - [ ] weight should match their column (w1 could be arithmancy or transfiguration but should be fixed)

 ### Questions

 what about the absence of data ?